discoveryjs/discovery-cli/README.md

-                                  section in package.json in the listed order --no-data                 Don't include data into a model build --no-data-compression     Disable HTML embedded data compression, when --single-file option is used --embed [mode]            Specify an embed API: by-config (default), enable (when [mode] omitted) or disable
+                                  section in package.json in the listed order --no-data                 Don't include data into a model build --no-data-compression     Disable HTML embedded data compression, when --single-file option is used --no-dev                  Disable using Discovery.js "src" assets when available (disables discovery-dev condition)
+        --embed [mode]            Specify an embed API: by-config (default), enable (when [mode] omitted) or disable
+        --entry-names [pattern]   Specify the file names of the output HTML files corresponding to each model
         --experimental-jsonxl     Enable experimental binary data encoding (codename JSONXL) -h, --help                    Output usage information
         --no-minify               Disable JS and CSS minification